AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/secure_connection.md

 * Disable password access

 :::info
-We left here the line `Port 22` for the first test on the new port.
+Here we left the line `Port 22` for the first test on the new port.
 Once your tests are successful, we will remove this line.
 :::

 Then, create the new SSH host key: